 Did you drive to the dock?
 Do you drive to go to work?
-Do you know what the odds are of you getting injured in a car crash versus the odds of you getting injured in a shark attack?
-In 2012, there were 35’000 fatalities on the road in the US but you still enjoy driving down the highway!
-Since we have started our dolphin tours in1994, no one was ever hurt by a shark off of our beaches and we had an estimate of 20 million swimmers in the area since then.
+Do you know what the odds are of you getting injured in a car crash versus getting injured in a shark attack?
+In average, there are in excess of 30’000 fatalities on the road in the US yearly.
+But you are not overly concerned about driving!
+Since we have started our dolphin tours in 1994, no one was ever hurt by a shark off of our beaches and we have roughly one million swimmers in the area yearly in our area.

 How deep is the water?

 The bottlenose dolphin population of the Panama City area is found mostly in shallow water.
 They feed along the beaches and inside the bay.
-We are almost always within 100 to 200 yards of the beach in 3 to 30 feet of water.
+During our dolphin tours, we are almost always within 100 to 200 yards of the beach in 3 to 30 feet of water.
 There is a big difference between 3 and 7 feet because most people can stand in 3 feet of water but not in 7 feet.
-As soon as the water gets over your head, be it 7 or 700 feet, you are in deep water.
+As soon as the water is over your head, be it 7 or 700 feet, you are in deep water.

 When you swim off of a boat, as a swimmer, you will not be affected by currents since the boat is drifting as fast as you are.
-We do go out when there is a red flag unless a small craft advisory is issued by the National Weather Service or unless we decide that the experience will not be satisfactory.
-In which case, we cancel the trip and you have the option to reschedule.
+We do go out even when there is one red flag unless a small craft advisory is issued by the National Weather Service or unless we decide that the experience will not be satisfactory.
+In which case, we cancel the dolphin tour and you have the option to reschedule.

 Do I need to be a good swimmer?

-You do not need to be an Olympic swimmer to participate to our programs.
+You do not need to be an Olympic swimmer to participate to our dolphin tours.
 As a matter of fact, we have taken out numerous children with serious motor disabilities to swim with the dolphins.
 Several of them did not know how to swim.
 We have flotation that you can wear on the boat and in the water.
 Dolphin swims are done in scuba gear, just snorkeling gear.
 If you are not comfortable with a mask, you can wear goggles.
-But your experience will be so much better if you can see underwater.
+But your experience will be so much more interesting if you can see underwater.

 What is this “wet lab” you mention on your schedules?

-A “wet lab” is an activity taking place in shallow water where Water Planet staff and guests alike snorkel to collect different forms of sea life: crustaceans, mollusks, fish, etc, which are brought back on board for viewing and identification.
+A “wet lab” is an activity taking place in shallow water where by request, Water Planet staff and guests alike snorkel the sea-grass flats to collect various forms of marine life: crustaceans, mollusks, fish, etc, which are brought back on board for viewing and identification.
 All live marine species are then released to their environment before your dolphin tour leaves the area.

 Will there be time for snorkeling?